 Adolph Van Pelt Foundation

-Summary: Offers grants of $500 to $1,500 to American Indian and Alaska native undergraduate students who have economic need and are seeking a degree in any discipline.
+Summary: Offers a $1,500 grant to American Indian and Alaska native undergraduate students who have economic need and are seeking a degree in any discipline.

 Deadline: See website